Table of Contents

 #55 Draw with chalk on the sidewalk

-Use chalk to make art in the driveway or sidewalk that washes off as soon as it rains.
+Use chalk to make art in the driveway or sidewalk that washes off when it rains.

 #56 Make a mini volcano